 The home of Fresh Prince didn’t raise its sales volume.
 However, it saw a sizable increase of nearly $160,000 in median sale price.
 This posh area also saw major growth in terms of single-family homes sales.
 Don’t be surprised if prices continue to rise, because the priciest home in the United States is now up for grabs in this area.
 If you’re looking for something a bit more reasonable, check out this listing below:

 Silver Lake / Echo Park: 30% Increase

 In addition to having one of LA’s most iconic parks, the Silver Lake / Echo park area proved to be a hit for the market in 2016.
 This is in part due to efforts of talented agents in the area.
-You might want to keep your eye on this area in 2017!
+You might want to keep your eye on this area and Palmetto Dunes condos for sale in 2017!